cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/quickstart.rst

   $ ./install cloudmesh

-.. note:: This step is optional
+.. note:: This step is optional but highly recommended for users.

    In case you have accounts on the IU machines yo ucan also obtain preconfigured cloud rc files from them.
 To test if you have an account